DefaltSimon/TMDbie/README.md

 # TMDbie
-A small Python 3.5+ wrapper for The Movie Database using aiohttp/requests/urllib
+A lightweight Python 3.5+ wrapper for The Movie Database using aiohttp/requests/urllib